ejnguyen1/cse15L-lab-report/lab-report2.md

 # Lab Report 2: Servers and Bugs
 ## Part 1: StringServer
 I created a server called StringServer that prints out string messages.
-Below is the code for this StringServer class, not including the java imports.
+Below is the code for this StringServer file, not including the java imports.
 ```
 class Handler implements URLHandler {
   ArrayList<String> outputArr = new ArrayList<String> ();